 Skip to main content

-Updated over a week ago
+Updated over a month ago

 These improvements don't impact your Fin settings or existing handover rules and escalation guidance.

-Fin is more conversational
+Fin is conversational

 See the FAQs for further information on how resolutions are counted.